spintheweb/interpreter/public/README.md

+# Public folder

-This folder is the actual site
+This folder contains static resources used by the webo.